UCBProject2-Jayna-Pat-Thomas-Vas/look-a-fight/README.md

 Celebrity Look-A-Fight

-This is a group project where we'll be constructing an RPG fantasy battle royal between two celebrities that resemble the users.
+This is a group project where we'll be constructing an RPG fantasy battle royal where the user's image is compared to a famous celebrity.
+The famous celebrity is then used to battle another randomly selected celebrity in a pokemon style game.

-we need to get the git repository working.